Multimodal Emotion Recognition in Conversations: A Survey of Methods, Trends, Challenges and Prospects: Challenges and Prospects

-\paragraph{Efficient Fine-tuning Approach Using Multimodal LLMs.} Multimodal LLMs have brought major advances in enabling machines to learn across modalities.
+\textbf{Efficient Fine-tuning Approach Using Multimodal LLMs.} Multimodal LLMs have brought major advances in enabling machines to learn across modalities.
 Some models are increasingly used in MERC, offering zero-shot or few-shot generalization across different modalities \cite{li2024improving, yang2024emollm, bo2025toward}.
 The use of LLMs in MERC opens up new possibilities for capturing deeper semantic and conversational cues beyond surface-level emotion signals.
 However, efficiently fine-tuning these models for emotion understanding still presents challenges, especially in low-resource and culturally diverse settings.
 Efficient adaptation of MLLMs to capture the nuance of emotions across diverse datasets, languages, or cross-cultural settings remains an open research frontier.
+Promising future directions include using adapter modules or low-rank fine-tuning techniques to adapt large models to specific emotion tasks with minimal data.

-\paragraph{MERC Application.} With the growing use of interactive machine applications, MERC has become a critical research area.
+\textbf{MERC Application.} With the growing use of interactive machine applications, MERC has become a critical research area.
 Applications in human-computer interaction \cite{ahmad2023systematic, moin2023emotion}, healthcare \cite{ayata2020emotion, islam2024enhanced}, education \cite{villegas2025multimodal, vani2025multimodal}, and virtual collaboration demand robust and adaptable emotion recognition technologies that function effectively in naturalistic and dynamic environments. \citet{yang2022multimodal} investigated MER in contexts affected by face occlusions, such as those introduced by surgical and fabric masks. \citet{khan2024exploring} studied contactless techniques in MER, surveying a range of nonintrusive modalities (e.g., visual cues, physiological signals). \citet{huang2024real} developed a MER system for online learning to enable real-time monitoring and feedback on learners' emotional states.
 These studies highlight key directions for advancing MERC systems, particularly to make them more robust and context-aware.
 The ongoing research should continue to focus on real-world deployment scenarios.
+Future MERC systems could benefit from incremental learning techniques and user-in-the-loop feedback mechanisms that allow adaptation in dynamic, real-time environments.